 Example of Tactical Marketing

-One very good example is Dansk Solar Energy, which went bankrupt after focusing on promoting their business and creating more brand awareness without initially focusing on what to say, how to say it and who to say it to.
+One very good example of Tactical Marketing is Dansk Solar Energy, which went bankrupt after focusing on promoting its business and creating more brand awareness without initially focusing on what to say, how to say it, and who to say it to.
 They jumped directly on where to say it to.
-And the list with such example can go on and on, but generally it is more frequent for the small companies and enterprises, which lack the necessary skills for the strategic marketing or the relevant experience in conducting the business.

 How to Build a Tactical Marketing Plan?